Percocet Addiction: Signs, Side Effects, & Treatment

 • Mood swings and cravings to use Percocet

-A person who shows numerous signs, as mentioned above, should seek prescription pill addiction treatment.
+A person who shows numerous signs, as mentioned above, should seek prescription pill addiction treatment at our Delaware drug rehab.
 The drug happens to frequently be misused since it’s easy for the body to become physically dependent on it.
-Before taking Percocet, make sure you tell your doctor if you experience a present drug or alcohol addiction, kidney disease, breathing problems, or problems with your thyroid, pancreas, or gallbladder.
+Before taking Percocet, make sure you tell your doctor if you are experiencing a present drug or alcohol addiction, kidney disease, breathing problems, or problems with your thyroid, pancreas, or gallbladder.

 Side Effects of Taking Percocet

 Do not take Percocet to relieve pain if you regularly drink alcohol or tend to depend on alcohol.
-Respiratory depression and other serious side effects occur due to this combination.
-To avoid memory loss, heart failure, and liver or kidney damage from mixing Percocet and alcohol, seek alcohol addiction treatment if you are worried about drinking alcohol while on medication.
+Respiratory depression and other serious side effects can more easily occur due to this combination.
+To avoid memory loss, heart failure, and liver or kidney damage from mixing Percocet and alcohol, seek alcohol addiction treatment at our Delaware rehab center if you are worried about drinking alcohol while on medication.

 Percocet addiction side effects include: